Wiz-IO/platform-wizio/README.md

 * Mac GCC

-## Install Platform ( IS NOT READY - Do not install while this..
+## Install Platform ( IS NOT READY - Do not install while this...
 Comming soon... )

 First install GCC/MinGW on PC